modern-influence-of-ancient-warriors

 Viking Shields: Clan and Personal Heraldry

-The practice of "shield-wall" formations in Viking battles required trust and coordination; each warrior's shield overlapped with his neighbor's, creating a phalanx-like barrier.
+The practice of shield-wall formations in Viking battles required trust and coordination; each warrior's shield overlapped with his neighbor's, creating a phalanx-like barrier.
 In such a formation, the individual shield was both a personal defense and a building block of a collective defense.
 The symbolic unity of the shield-wall became a metaphor for community solidarity, and poetic references to "the roof of shields" or "the wall of battle" appear in Norse skaldic verse.
 This interplay between individual and group identity is a key theme in understanding shields as objects of honor.

 Spiritual and Ritual Dimensions of Shields

-Shields in Funeral and Commemorative Contexts
+Shields in Funerary and Commemorative Contexts

 The practice of displaying shields in public spaces also served as a record of collective victories.
 In Athens, the Stoa Poikile (Painted Porch) was decorated with shields captured from the Persians after the Battle of Marathon.
 This display was both propaganda and a means of honoring those who fought.
 Similarly, in republican Rome, the Senate might decree the display of shields taken from defeated enemies, sometimes affixing inscriptions glorifying the generals.
 These public shields became symbols of civic pride and reminders of the honor of the state, which in turn reflected on the personal honor of every citizen.
+The Romans also had the tradition of the clipeus virtutis—a shield presented to an emperor or general to honor his courage and leadership, often displayed in the Senate house or a public forum.

 The Evolution of Shield Symbolism into Later Cultures